POSTERS

 Peter Loveday is a singer-songwriter whose musical prowess spans over three decades and various points on the globe.
 He was born and grew up in Toowoomba, Australia and first hit the stage in 1978 in Brisbane in The Supports.
 The Supports split after a slow, pleasant and unrepeatable tour of North Queensland in a double-decker bus.
 Peter Loveday then went on to play in a number of bands in Brisbane such as the Birds of Tin and Mute 44 before moving to London in 1982, writing, gigging and recording there for the next seven years with the Brisbane-born, London-based band Tiny Town.
 Tiny Town recorded two singles, an EP and an album before finally parting company.
 Peter Loveday then moved on to Barcelona to work and live, and eventually fired up the furnaces and took the helm once more to record the following albums: “A Bend in the Road” (2002), “Sea-shanties for Landlubbers” (2004), “Moving Along” (2006), “Room at the Inn” (2007), “Standard Ideal” (2009), “Roadside Ballads” (2013), “Through the Mirror” (2019) and “The Faraway Near” (2021).
 Peter Loveday collaborates with Naomi Wedman (violin, keyboard and vocals) and Sarah Davison (flute, percussion and vocals), and has also collaborated with Andy Gemmell (guitar, pedal steel and vocals) and Andrew Henley (bass).

 Peter Loveday inicia su carrera musical con The Supports en Brisbane, Australia, en el año 1978.
 The Supports se separan tras una inolvidable gira por el norte de Queensland en un autobús de dos pisos con The Go-Betweens.
 Parte de la banda se traslada a Londres en 1978, mientras Peter forma Birds of Tin, todavía en Brisbane, tocando allí donde quieran escucharles -clubs de striptease incluidos- y como teloneros para compatriotas como The Birthday Party (Nick Cave) y The Laughing Clowns (Ed Kuepper).
 Después, Peter hace las maletas y vuela hacia Londres donde forma Tiny Town, grupo con el que grabará tres singles y un LP.
-Unos años más tarde se traslada a Barcelona, en donde graba los albumes “A bend in the road” (2002), “Sea-shanties for Landlubbers” (2004), “Moving Along” (2006), “Room at the Inn” (2007), “Standard Ideal” (2009), “Roadside Ballads” (2013), “Through the Mirror” (2019) y “The Faraway Near” (2021).
+Unos años más tarde se traslada a Barcelona, en donde graba los albumes “A bend in the road” (2002), “Sea-shanties for Landlubbers” (2004), “Moving Along” (2006), “Room at the Inn” (2007), “Standard Ideal” (2009), “Roadside Ballads” (2013), “Through the Mirror” (2019) y “The Faraway Near” (2021), and “For Everything a Place” (2024).
 Peter Loveday cuenta con la colaboración de Naomi Wedman (violín, teclado y voz) y Sarah Davison (flauta, percusión y voz); en el pasado con Andy Gemmell (guitarra, pedal steel y voz) y Andrew Henley (bajo).

 NEWS